ericbiewener/vscode-vandelay-js/README.md

 workspace, set the `vandelay.configLocation` workspace setting to the absolute path to the `vandelay-js.js` file.

+#### Any time you make changes to this file, you must reload the window.

 Along with providing configuration options, the presence of this file tells the plugin that it should track your project's JavaScript imports.
 The lack of a `vandelay-js.js` file in a given project will simply cause the plugin not to run.